-iLoss did not prevent students of color from being suspended.
-We look to decrease suspension numbers by implementing a more focused approach to iLoss and creating additional intervention groups to support restorative practices.
+i-LOSS did not prevent students of color from being suspended, as 8.6% of our African American students were suspended at least one day according to California Dashboard 2022 data.
+We look to decrease suspension numbers by implementing a more focused approach to i-LOSS and creating additional intervention groups to support restorative practices.